-Both staff and students need to be aware that they cannot rely on the educational use exceptions (Part VA and VB) or the Fair Dealing exceptions (Fair Dealing for Research and Study) to use third party copyright material if they intend to use it outside of FedUni in a non-educational context.
+Both staff and students need to be aware that they cannot rely on the educational use statutory licence (s.113P) or the Fair Dealing exceptions (Fair Dealing for Research and Study) to use third party copyright material if they intend to use it outside of FedUni in a non-educational context.

 What are some examples of non-educational use?

 - Delivering a lecture open to the public